 Chapel is a valued part of a student’s educational experience at Simpson University.
 More than a week-day version of church, it is an important place for information and transformation associated with living out the Christian life.
 It is where “our hearts and minds encounter God.”
 This is why Simpson University has an attendance requirement for full-time students (66% of chapels) and why chapel attendance alternatives are granted for extreme cases only.
 Click the link below to see the requirements for alternative chapel.
 All alternative chaple requests need to be submitted by September 30.

-This fall we are excited to be piloting a spiritual mentorship program for Simpson University undergraduate students!
+This spring we are excited to continue a spiritual mentorship program for Simpson University undergraduate students!
 We want our students to grow and step into Christian maturity and we need your help to make this happen.

 Mission: To be a source of companionship and wisdom in the lives of students as they journey towards Jesus Christ.
 Walk with them through: